ntrezowan/the-plain/_posts/2019-01-21-Upgrading F5 Active-Standby pair.md

 ---

-### B. Check running configuration integrity (applied to all HA units) and disable Auto-Failover
+### B. Check running configuration integrity (applied to both active/standby) and disable Auto-Failover
+1. Check running configuration integrity;
-If there is an issue in the running configuration, then it will give error after the upgrade.
+If there is an issue in the running configuration, then it will give error when F5 reboots first time after the upgrade.
 Check if there is any error in the configuration file by running the following command;
 ```
 # tmsh load /sys config verify
 Validating system configuration...